How many dogs are just too much?

 Thanks to their natural affinity with other dogs, beagles are very sociable pets, enjoying the company of others both in a household and at the dog park.
 Beagles are busy, active little dogs that enjoy plenty of exercise.

-Foxhounds come from a similar background to beagles.
-As their name suggests, these pups were used to work in packs, scenting and hunting foxes while the huntsmen and supporters followed the pack on horseback.
+Foxhounds come from a similar background to Beagles.
+As their name suggests, these pups were used to working in packs, scenting and hunting foxes while the huntsmen and supporters following the pack on horseback.
 In the U.K., foxhunting in its old form is now banned, although most traditional hunts continue the sport using a pre-laid scent trail for the hounds to follow.

 Today, you’ll also find some foxhounds living as pets in domestic households.
 The breed is not the easiest to train, but if you’re up for the challenge, you’ll find the foxhound to be a friendly, active dog that will thrive in a mini-pack setting.